KargJonas/gensist/README.md

 # A simple static site generator.

 ## How it works
-Gensist grabs a folder of markdown files and/or more folders and generates a website from it.
+Gensist grabs a folder of markdown files and generates a website from it.
 The folder structure and filenames are preserved.

-You can build any folder that contains a `content/` folder with markdown files.
-For example:
 ```
-.
+.                           .
-└── content
+└── content                 └── build
-    ├── home.md
+    ├── home.md      >>>        ├── home.html
-    ├── index.md
+    ├── index.md                ├── index.html
-    └── info.md
+    └── info.md                 └── info.html
 ```
 You can of course configure it to be any folder you want.